By Kurt Prange

 From the aspect of power dissipation, a guitar speaker can be modeled as a resistor.
 Most guitar amp enthusiasts are familiar with the equation for electrical power and how it can be used to determine the power dissipated across a resistor.
 Resistors can be thought of as transducers that intentionally convert electrical energy to heat in order to create a voltage drop.
 Resistors have a power rating that indicates how much power they can dissipate before being damaged and this rating is analogous to the speaker power rating.

 The voice-coil is the electrical interface of the speaker and is given a “nominal impedance” specification (e.g. 4, 8 or 16 Ω) which can be used to approximate power dissipation when connected to an amplifier.
 (The actual impedance of the voice-coil varies with frequency).
 Just as a resistor will eventually burn up if its power rating is not high enough, the speaker’s voice-coil will burn up if it is overpowered by the amplifier.
 One of the most common symptoms of an overpowered speaker is a burned voice-coil, which usually measures as an open circuit on an ohm meter.
 No sound can be produced by a speaker with an open voice-coil.
 An overheated voice-coil former may also become warped and begin to rub against the pole piece causing the speaker to buzz loudly.

 Loudspeakers can be damaged mechanically by over-excursion of the voice-coil and cone.
-This is more common with old speakers that have worn suspensions and adhesives, but may also occur at extreme low frequencies outside of the speaker’s useable frequency range.
+This is more common with old speakers that have worn suspensions and adhesives but may also occur at extremely low frequencies outside of the speaker’s usable frequency range.
 When over-excursion occurs, the voice-coil can become misaligned or bottom out.
 The cone and suspension (surround and spider) can also become stretched or torn.